 The MotithangTakin Preserve also known as the Thimphu Zoo by many is a small natural preserve for the Takin Bhutan’s national animal.
 It was originally a mini zoo, but it was converted in a preserve later on as the Takin.
 The mini zoo contained a small number of Takin but the King of Bhutan later decreed that it was improper for a Buddhist nation to keep an animal in captivity.
-The animals were set free and the zoo was shut down, but for some reason the Takinrefused to leave the area for the forests nearby.
+The animals were set free and the zoo was shut down but for some reason, they Takinrefused to leave the area for the forests nearby.

-The Paro Dzhong is probably Bhutan’s best known and most iconic Dzhong.
-This is probably the first building you will notice when you land at Paro International Airportand will probably be your first memory of Bhutan.
-The imposing Dzhong is perhaps the finest example of Dzhong architecture existing the world today, the massive buttered walls of the fortress dominate over the valley.
-The Rinpung Dzhong’s names translates to the ” Fortress on a heap of Jewels “.
+The Paro Dzhong is probably Bhutan’s best-known and most iconic Dzhong.
+This is probably the first building you will notice when you land at Paro International Airport and will probably be your first memory of Bhutan.
+The imposing Dzhong is perhaps the finest example of Dzhong architecture existing the world today, the massive buttered walls of the fortress dominate the valley.
+The Rinpung Dzhong’s name translates to the ” Fortress on a heap of Jewels “.

-Taktshang or the Tigers lair as the monastery is called, it is widely regarded is one of the most important monuments of spiritual significance in Bhutan.
+Taktshang or the Tiger’s lair as the monastery is called is widely regarded as one of the most important monuments of spiritual significance in Bhutan.
 Its history is deeply associated with the visit of Guru Padmasambhava, the revered Indian saint who came to Bhutan in the 8th century AD.

 The Jowo Temple of Kyichu is one of the oldest temples in Bhutan.
 The temple was built by the Tibetan King Songsten Gampo in the 7th Century AD.
 The Kyichu Lhakhang was one of the 108 temples constructed by him to subdue a demon that was terrorizing the people of the Himalayas.

 The Lhakahng underwent many extensions during the ages with the last one being carried out in 1965 by the QueenMother Ashi Kezang Choden Wangchuck.
 She added another new structure to the temple called the Guru Lhakahng.
 As one of the oldest Lhakahangs, it houses many important relics.
-One of the most important relics of the temple is a 7th century statue of Jowo Sakyamuni which is believed to have cast atthe same time as it famous counterpart in Lhasa Tibet.
+One of the most important relics of the temple is a 7th-century statue of Jowo Sakyamuni which is believed to have been cast at the same time as its famous counterpart in Lhasa Tibet.

-It is better pack your bags and get ready to set your foot into this journey of witnessing the finest of finest human creation in the face of this earth with Duke Nepal Treks and Expedition.
+It is better to pack your bags and gets ready to set your foot on this journey of witnessing the finest of finest human creation on the face of this earth with Duke Nepal Treks and Expedition.